Research Department, New Naratif

-- People skills.
-Managing a project isn’t just about the paperwork.
-You need to work with people who are working remotely, scattered across Southeast Asia, thousands of miles apart and in different time zones.
-We’re all passionate and aspire to a high level of moral values.
+3. Teamwork.
+New Naratif has no office.
+We all work remotely.
+We’re all passionate, and deeply principled.
+We aspire to a high level of moral values.
 We’re here to model best practices as a transparent, ethical, progressive organisation.
 We’ll demand all this from you and hold you accountable.

 What does Southeast Asia mean to you?

-Shortlisted candidates will have 2-3 interviews.
+Shortlisted candidates will have 2 interview rounds, including a technical challenge.
 We anticipate the process will last around a month.
 Following your appointment, you would undergo a three-month trial period.

-The role is a Junior or Mid-level position, depending on your experience, meaning that you will be given clearly defined tasks and responsibilities, and will report to the Research Manager as head of your department.
+The role is a junior position, meaning that you will be given clearly defined tasks and responsibilities, and will report to Dr Thum Ping Tjin.